shilo765/PnineyHalacha/pniney-tools/ChangeFilesForPH/src/readme.txt

 ” to "
 “ to "

-3. edit the BTest.java to the right files names
+3. edit the BTest.java (line 13) to the right files names and also change the j in line 10 to the numbers of the chapters for example 1 to 15 if needed, change the path in line 13 to the correct path in your pc

 4. open command line and run the following 2 commands: javac BTest.java